blocksds/sdk/docs/content/tutorial/advanced/wifi/index.md

 - [`examples/dswifi/get_website_ssl`](https://codeberg.org/blocksds/sdk/src/branch/master/examples/dswifi/get_website_ssl)
 - [`examples/dswifi/get_website_libcurl`](https://codeberg.org/blocksds/sdk/src/branch/master/examples/dswifi/get_website_libcurl)

+Please, check the Makefile of the examples to see how to link the libraries with the examples.

-There are plenty of tutorials and documentation on how to use the libraries online.
+If you want to learn how to use Mbed TLS or libcurl, there are plenty of tutorials and documentation about them online.